I'm rarely wrong about these things.

 I felt so bad as I yanked him away from that railing, but we couldn't wait any longer.
 I pulled him down the rest of the stairs and through the foyer.
 The flames were eating up the carpet and the walls, but we made it through.
 It was bad, but we got out.

 We were rolling in the yard when the neighbors came running over.
-Those bastards were asking where his mom was before I knew if our clothes were on fire.
+Those bastards were asking where his mom was before they even checked to see if we were okay.
+I was still trying to figure out if our clothes were on fire.

 "I got him out," I said, in a desperate attempt to shut them the motherfuck up.